oneeve8/kobble-data/content/tutorialnarrative3.md

 If you’ve watched some of our other videos,

-by now, you probably have lots of ideas about how you want to use Kobble.
+By now, you probably have lots of ideas about how you want to use Kobble.

 You might just want to do something as simple as keeping all your internet bookmarks organised.